 Step #6: Create a Timeline and Evaluation Criteria

 To keep things under control, you’d better set the timeline for your RFP process.
-Decide on how much time the agencies will have to fill out an RFP, when it should be returned (include the actual date in your RFP), and how long the negotiations will last after a successful candidate is shortlisted.
+Decide on how much time the agencies will have to fill out an RFP, when it should be returned (include the actual date in your B2B ecommerce RFP), and how long the negotiations will last after a successful candidate is shortlisted.

 It’s also a good idea to establish some criteria for RFP evaluation.
 Some of the questions that may guide the scoring are

-What are the most important aspects we should factor in the assessment?
+- What are the most important aspects we should factor in the assessment?

-How important is each category (for instance, can we sacrifice ecommerce platform security for the speed of implementation of the solution)?
+- How important is each category (for instance, can we sacrifice ecommerce platform security for the speed of implementation of the solution)?

-Is pricing a weighted criteria?
+- Is pricing a weighted criterion?

 Step #7: Identify Potential Partners and Issue an RFP

 Research potential partners and agencies ready to implement an ecommerce solution for you.
 Don’t send an RFP to everyone you find on your way because you’ll only get swamped with responses.
 Instead, do your homework and come up with a decent list of candidates whose answers you can compare later.
-Issue an RFP with your project name and details, deadline for submission, and relevant questions for an agency.
+Issue an ecommerce RFP with your project name and details, the deadline for submission, and relevant questions for an agency.